-You will end up throwing money to the drainage when you will notice that the self-proclaimed companies have conned you.
+You will end up throwing money into the drainage when you notice that the self-proclaimed companies have conned you.
 You should use this money instead to pay for the mortgage.

 4. Do not Ignore the Problem at Hand

-Ignoring that foreclosure can happen in your home is the worst decision that you can make as a home borrower.
-Ignoring the problem makes you oblivious to the issue at hand and this is more likely to cause you great loss.
+Ignoring that foreclosure can happen in your home is the worst decision you can make as a home borrower.
+Ignoring the problem makes you oblivious to the issue at hand, which is more likely to cause great loss.

 5. Respond to Messages and Emails from your Lender

 Communication is key between lenders and borrowers and can consequently increase your potential for acquiring another home.
-Respond to the email even when you are not able to pay your loan balance at those specific periods, and explain the problem to the lender.
+Respond to the email even when you cannot pay your loan balance at those specific periods, and explain the problem to the Lender.

 6. Use your Assets

 Using your valuable assets to pay for your loan balance is the right path to follow to avoid foreclosure.
-If your lender sees that you are willing to lose your possessions to pay for your loan, he or she will be impressed and will rate you positively.
+If your lender sees that you are willing to lose your possessions to pay for your loan, they will be impressed and rate you positively.

-his shows the lender that you value your home and you are willing to do anything to keep your house.
+his shows the Lender that you value your home and are willing to do anything to keep your house.

 7. Negotiate with the Lender

-The moment you realize that you are experiencing difficulties reinstating your loan, you can negotiate with your lender on a temporary payment plan or for him or her to modify the loan.
+The moment you realize that you are experiencing difficulties reinstating your loan, you can negotiate with your Lender on a temporary payment plan or for them to modify the loan.

-However, do not wait until it is too late to negotiate because if you do so, chances are high that the lender will not respond to your request.
-Negotiate before the payment date for better feedback from the lender.
-In most cases, the lender might ask you to sell some of your assets to raise the money.
+However, do not wait until it is too late to negotiate because if you do so, the chances are high that the Lender will not respond to your request.
+Negotiate before the payment date for better feedback from the Lender.
+The Lender might ask you to sell some of your assets to raise the money in most cases.

 8. Sell the House

 This is another perfect way of avoiding foreclosure.
-If the house you are living in costs more than what you owe your lender then this is the right time to look for the perfect buyer for your house.
+If the house you live in costs more than what you owe your Lender, then this is the right time to look for the perfect buyer for your house.

-You can then use the amount paid for the house to pay your lender before or on the agreed time, but not past the deadline.
-You will have cleared your loan and this will give you more chances of requesting loans from various financial institutions.
+You can then use the amount paid for the house to pay your Lender before or on the agreed time, but not past the deadline.
+You will have cleared your loan, giving you more chances of requesting loans from various financial institutions.